 Teenagers are a law unto themselves, and in most scenarios, I recommend the use of chair seating for outdoor movies, as it’s much more comfortable.

-You should ask the teenagers coming to bring their own blanket and cushions, and ones which their parent won’t mind getting dirty.
+You should ask the teenagers coming to bring their own blanket and cushions, and ones which their parents won’t mind getting dirty.

 Let Them Play Music Afterwards

-Once the movie is over, let them take advantage of the speakers my playing their own music and having a party for a while if they want to.
+Once the movie is over, let them take advantage of the speakers by playing their own music and having a party for a while if they want to.

 As long as you aren’t disturbing your neighbors, I see no harm in this and lets them a little bit off the leash to have fun.
-You may as well let them to do this, considering everything is already set-up to do so.
+You may as well let them do this, considering everything is already set up to do so.